apache/streampipes-website/documentation/docs/03_use-data-explorer.md

 The data explorer is currently available as an early beta version and features are still subject to change.
 A more detailed documentation will be available once the data explorer is available in a stable version.

+## Using the data explorer

+In the data explorer, any pipeline that uses the so-called **Data Lake** sink can be explored in the data explorer.
+Switch to the pipeline editor and add the data lake sink to a data processor or stream.
+The sink requires an index name as a configuration parameter, which is used as an identifier in the data explorer.